intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
-This document serves primarily as a record of the hazards inherent in applying the robustness principle and to offer an alternative strategy for handling interoperability problems in deployments.
+This document serves primarily as a record of the hazards in applying the robustness principle too broadly, and offers an alternative strategy for handling interoperability problems in deployments.

-Ideally, protocol implementations never have to apply the robustness principle.
+Ideally, protocol implementations that can be actively maintained never have to apply the robustness principle.
+The robustness principle may still need to used as a short-term mitigation for deployments that cannot yet be easily updated and do not yet have documented specifications for workarounds, but such cases need not be permanent.
+This is discussed further in {{active}}.

-Or, where it is unavoidable, use of the robustness principle is viewed as a short term workaround that needs to be quickly reverted.
+It is important to note that not applying the robustness principle does not mean that implementations will be inflexible to new input.
+As discussed in {{extensibility}}, the flexibility to handle future extensions is better supported by specifications being very clear about their extension mechanisms, and implementations being strict in following the requirements of those specifications.

 # Fallibility of Specifications